PHONE NUMBER: (416) 396-6505

 Eco Schools

-At Oakridge we also develop home/school and community/school partnerships to increase the amount of exposure students have to literacy activities; e.g., Family Literacy Night, Borrow-a-Book program, acquisition of public library card, workshops, SEPT partnership.
-We implement and monitor a kindergarten "readiness for learning in school" checklist using the EDI data.
+At Oakridge we also develop home/school and community/school partnerships to increase the amount of exposure students have to literacy activities; e.g., Family Literacy Night, Borrow-a-Book program, Toronto Public Library visiting Librarian programs, and workshops.
+We implement and monitor a kindergarten "readiness for learning in school" checklist using EDI data.
 Oakridge staff also deliver reading strategies workshops within our community.

-Last year our Family and Parenting Literacy Centre opened which provides a great opportunity for families with pre-school aged children to come and learn as a family.
+Our Family and Parenting Literacy Centre provides a great opportunity for families with pre-school aged children to come and learn as a family.

 Supporting Physical, Emotional, and Social Needs

 Oakridge works closely with parents and community partners to support the physical, emotional, and social needs of our students.
-Hearing and vision screening and a growing nutrition program are all part of what we do to help our children be successful.
-We support students in their regular classroom as well as provide small group learning opportunities, where appropriate.
+Hearing, vision, and dental screening and a growing nutrition program are all part of what we do to help our children be successful.

 Our Students